Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • try to solve problems calmly

-Why Trusted Adults Are Important for Children
+Why Safe Adults Are Important for Children

 Children sometimes face situations that they do not fully understand.
 They may feel unsure about how to explain what has happened or how they feel.